Serviceful

 Structural shareConsumer-grade ChatGPT dominantFinancial institutions ≈40% of top 50 customers; finance is #2 revenue verticalDeep in insurance underwriting via Vertex

-Landmark JV$1.5B JV with Blackstone, Hellman & Friedman, Goldman Sachs to scale Claude across portfolio companies
+Landmark JVDeployCo — $10B JV with TPG, Brookfield, Advent, Bain; BBVA & Goldman among 19 backers$1.5B JV with Blackstone, Hellman & Friedman, Goldman Sachs to scale Claude across portfolio companies

 Signature use casesResearch summarization · client comms · KYCInvestment analyst research · code-gen for quant · regulatory compliance · fraud pattern detectionSheets forecasting · Vertex risk models · Google Cloud regulated storage